Step 4: Full View

 Given that Engineer A's own firm employs the biologist who produced the threatened species finding within the scope of an environmental analysis engagement, should Engineer A treat the finding as a professionally grounded obligation to report rather than as an incidental observation outside the contracted scope?

-Integrate Finding as Environmental Risk Assessment Board's choice Integrate the biologist's threatened species finding into the written report as a professionally grounded environmental risk assessment, treating the in-house biologist's domain-competent judgment as within the scope of the environmental analysis engagement
+O1 Integrate the biologist's threatened species finding into the written report as a professionally grounded environmental risk assessment, treating the in-house biologist's domain-competent judgment as within the scope of the environmental analysis engagement Board's choice

 The Expertise Calibration principle holds that the presence of in-house specialist competence elevates a finding from a speculative observation to a reportable professional judgment, eliminating the competence-gap defense that justified omission in BER 97-13.
 The Scope Limitation Defense Rejected principle holds that when a finding is produced by a domain-competent specialist within the firm working within the subject matter of the engagement, scope limitation alone cannot justify omission.
 The Objective Completeness Obligation under Section II.3.a. applies with full force when the finding is confirmed rather than speculative.
 Competing against these is the BER 97-13 precedent, which could be read to establish a general norm that engineers are not obligated to include findings outside their contracted scope, and the argument that the biologist's use of probabilistic language ('could threaten') introduces sufficient epistemic qualification to treat the finding as non-reportable opinion rather than confirmed fact.